A fighter for equality and a descendant of the Kozaks: the story of the first Ukrainian political refugee in the United States

 “At one time he was an active fighter for the rights of people, opposed serfdom, opposed the use of serf labor by the church.
 For this, the Russian Orthodox Church persecuted him, ”says the former consul of Ukraine in San Francisco Yuriy Babkov.

 Goncharenko was appointed a priest at the Embassy of the Russian Empire in Athens, but in 1860 he was accused of writing anti-royal literature and arrested with the intention of sending to Russia.

 Agapius managed to escape to London, and subsequently fate brought him to the United States.

 “After the Russian Orthodox Church persecuted him even in the United States, he was forced to leave his parish in San Francisco and acquire a small piece of land nearby, which is very similar to the hills of the Kiev Pechersk Lavra.
-Here he created a church where he married, baptized people for almost 35 years. " - says Babkov.
+Here he created a church, where he married and baptized people for almost 35 years. " - says Babkov.

 He continued to rally around himself opponents of the tsarist regime, and called for equal rights.

 It is believed that it was Agapiy who was one of those who persuaded the US government to acquire Alaska from the Russians.